DreadMcLaren/yt-dlp-downloader/README.md

 1. Download the zip file above containing the script and extract.

-2. Open the script and change the download location to your prefered location and save.
+2. Open the script with a text editor and change the download location to your prefered location and save.

 3. Double-click to start.